rgreminger/tilburg-science-hub/docs/workflow/automation.md

 Remember the different stages of a project's pipeline, explained earlier.
 Let's suppose we're in the process of preparing our data set for analysis.
 For example:

-- You have three raw data sets in Excel, that you wish to convert into csv files.
+- You have three raw data sets in Excel that you wish to convert into CSV files.
-- You want to merge these three csv files, and apply some cleaning steps.
+- You want to merge these three CSV files and apply some cleaning steps.
 - Finally, you want to save the final data set, so that it can be used by other stages of your project pipeline (e.g., such as the analysis).